rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-youtube-2021-01-xx.md

 > [Live at the Mill, Iowa City, 2013-02-06](https://www.youtube.com/watch?v=CKF6XhhR_gI)

-> > Why is it nearly 14 minutes long?
+> > I was asking myself "Why is this 14 minutes long?"
+It turns out that
+    Jeb does a lot of soloing on this.

 > [Live at Sugarland House Concerts, posted 2019-09-29](https://www.youtube.com/watch?v=Iui2vaP-MK8)

 > > Danika on her brown Stonebridge custom acoustic.
 Jeb on his
     cutaway Stonebridge acoustic/electric.

+"**Angel From Montgomery**" (Written by John Prine, originally performed by John Prine)

+> They do a wonderful job on this.
+Unfortunately, I couldn't find a live video.
+Perhaps they'll post one soon.

 "**Auld Lang Syne** (lyrics by Robert Burns, performed by lots of people)